SzymonRojek/df-automation-tests/README.md

 ## 🧪 How to Run the Tests

-To run tests locally in Chrome:
+To run tests locally in Chrome or another browser:

 ```bash
 testcafe chrome src/tests/(filename).js